 Shipping quotes will not include duty, taxes, or customs fees that may be levied on imported goods by your country’s customs authority.
 If you would like more information on customs duty in your country, please contact your local customs office.

-Please note that your order will not be processed until we receive final confirmation from you.
+Please note that your order will be processed when we receive confirmation from you.

 We always do our best to find the lowest shipping rates for our paddle-sailing friends.